gdg-yonsei/mlops/server/run-server/README.md

-# MLFlow Tracking Server
+# How to Run MLFlow Tracking Server

 ## Required Env Variables

 AWS configuration is needed for S3 permission.
-MLflow Tracking Server enabled with proxied artifact storage access.
+MLflow Tracking Server can be enabled with proxied artifact storage access.
 For more informations, click [here](https://www.mlflow.org/docs/latest/tracking.html#scenario-5-mlflow-tracking-server-enabled-with-proxied-artifact-storage-access).

+Please be noted that you need to have the access to AWS S3 bucket.

     - export AWS_ACCESS_KEY_ID=
     - export AWS_SECRET_ACCESS_KEY=
+    - export MLFLOW_S3_URI=

 These are used to set `MLFLOW_DB_URI: mysql://${MLFLOW_DBMS_USER}:${MLFLOW_DBMS_PASSWORD}@${MLFLOW_DBMS_ENDPOINT}:${MLFLOW_DBMS_PORT}/${MLFLOW_DBMS_DB}`